Boris-Barboris/PySubs/README.txt

 Debugging:

-    pdb standard module provides rich functionality.
-At first we'll stop on simple debugging from Visual Studio, but that may change in the future.
+    pdb standard module provides rich functionality, well exposed by Visual Studio VSPT extension.
+All required features are present, so no additional effort is needed from my side.